 In China, you might first feel frustrated that you’re practically illiterate, people might not understand you and you might not understand them even if you do have a common language, and there are just so many PEOPLE, especially if you’re taking the subway in the late afternoon.

 It’s normal to sometimes feel frustrated, overwhelmed and lost when you live abroad in a new country.
 The reason someone would willingly opt for these experiences is that it forces you to get out of your comfort zone.
 Only when you’re willing to step into the unknown and unfamiliar can you learn more about yourself, widen your perspective and expand your sense of your own capabilities.
 (Culture shock is a real thing though.
 Here are our tips for dealing with and overcoming culture shock).

 Often the experiences end up being the most impactful are the ones that make us feel slightly uncomfortable or scared.
 It’s by having these experiences that we learn and grow.
 Here are a couple of examples:

 Noora studied abroad in Shanghai in spring 2016.
 At one point she spent 5 days in the Baisha village close to the city of Lijiang where no one spoke English.
 This experience made her more self-confident because she found she could manage despite the language barrier.

 Miika while studying abroad in Guangzhou once took a trip on a night bus to a neighboring province.
 That trip turned out to be one of the highlights of his study abroad semester.

 Both of Asia Exchange’s founders studied abroad in Shanghai.
 The experience had such an impact on them that they wanted to make similar experiences accessible to as many people as possible.

 When it comes to the benefits of studying abroad in China, it’s Mathilde who summarizes them the best:

 Are you ready for your own personal adventure?
-Find out more about study abroad and internship opportunities in China below
+Find out more about study abroad opportunities in China below